Hattix.co.uk PC Hardware Collection

 Poor software effectively crippled the best camera in any smartphone.
 Google realised the deficiencies and released quick-fire Android updates to rectify the issue: The camera was one of the Nexus 5's flagship features, but updating the camera's driver meant updating system components, needing a full firmware update.

-Google had implemented a very powerful computational photography mode, its "HDR+".
+Google had also implemented a very powerful computational photography mode, its "HDR+".
 It takes a fast burst of images across an exposure sweep, then extracts the best parts of each one to both provide a much larger dynamic range and much clearer images.
-Noisy areas can be "patched over" with clearer areas from one of the other images, using the Qualcomm Hexagon DSP to accelerate the process.
+Noisy areas can be "patched over" with clearer areas from one of the other images, using the Qualcomm Hexagon DSP to accelerate the process using a convolutional neural network: Today we'd call it "AI", and here was the Nexus 5 doing it in 2014.
 Google was at least three generations ahead of everyone else with the Nexus 5's HDR+ mode and only continued to iterate on this success with the later Nexus and Pixel devices.

 Custom development for it seemed to peter out in 2018 and 2019, with Android 8.1 being most useful as a daily driver (Lineage OS 15.1) and some Android 9.0 builds which did work, but had issues, notably with BlueTooth.
 By this point, the Nexus 5 was actually out-performing similar builds on the Nexus 6, which used a Snapdragon 805.
 In 2018, however, Nexus 5 had truly run its lap and its 2 GB RAM was starting to be the limiting factor.